anschaefer/What-is-that/README.md

 # What-is-that
-CoreML example for classifying objects using camera or photo library
+CoreML example for classifying objects taken from camera or photo library